Newsday (radio programme): History

 Newsday was launched on 23 July 2012, replacing The World Today and Network Africa.
 For the first three weeks, the programme was broadcast from the 2012 Summer Olympics held in London.
 During its first six weeks, it featured interviews with Liberian President Ellen Johnson Sirleaf, Kenyan Prime Minister Raila Odinga, Malawian President Joyce Banda, African Development Bank President Donald Kaberuka, and former President of the African National Congress Youth League Julius Malema.

 In May 2017, the 05:00 GMT edition became a dedicated broadcast featuring news for and from Africa.
 It is broadcast exclusively on African partner stations.
 An additional edition of The Newsroom and a replay of a selected programme features on the main BBC World Service network during this time.

-Presenters

 Social media

 Newsday invites listeners to comment on issues covered in the programme on social media.
 On Twitter, it uses the hashtag #BBCNewsday and tweets from the @bbcworldservice and @BBCAfrica Twitter profiles.
 On Facebook, it posts on the BBC World Service and BBC Africa pages.
 Newsday uses these social media profiles Mon-Fri, 21:00–09:00.